TheVikkodamus/DETHKrawl-GB/docs/zine.md

 > The GM rolls the `d6` behind the screen and only informs the player if something is noticed or resisted — or if it’s too late.

+### Spell Per Day

+The number of spells a player character can cast each day depends on their **PRE (Presence)** stat.

+> **PRE -1?** You can still cast a spell once per day — but it **brings something unwanted** through.
+The GM decides what that is.
+Blood runs cold.
+Reality groans.

+**Important Notes:**
+- This limit applies to **spells you know or have found** (scrolls, rituals, whispered madness).
+- You may not regain spell uses until after a **Long Rest**.
+- Once spent, a spell slot is gone until the next day.

+> Magic is not free.
+It costs memory, flesh, or worse.
+You weren’t meant to know this — but here you are.

 ---

 ### Active vs Passive